lagdo/symfony-facades/README.md

                 Twig\Environment: '@twig'
 ```

-With this definition, a facade can now be defined for the service.
+With this definition, a facade can be defined for the service.

 ```php
 namespace App\Facades;